 Cassandra was just waking up from her sleep rotation, and groggily making her way from the crew quarters to the sonar compartment where she found Hemi.
 He handed her a tin cup full of sweetened black coffee.

-“Time to get back on sonar Cassandra.
+“Time to get back on sonar, Cassandra.
 We have reached the spot where we are supposed to rendezvous with Shakes.
 I need you to listen for his boat.
 It is quite a small boat, so it may be challenging to hear.
 But since we have got the Prospect completely shut down you will have total silence.
 If you hear Shakes—or anything else in the water—come get me.
 I will be in the galley.
 The rest of the crew is going on break while there is nothing to do, so it is all you right now.”

-“That makes this sound important… you trust me with this?”
+“That makes this sound important . . .
+You trust me with this?”

 “It is good practice for you, and the worst that could happen is you miss him and we are a little delayed in the rendezvous.
-I would be happier if we got moving again soon though, so… try not to miss him if he goes past.”
+I would be happier if we got moving again soon though, so . . . try not to miss him if he goes past.”

-“OK Hemi.”
+“OK, Hemi.”
 Cassandra sat down at the sonar rig, put the headphones on, and took a sip of her coffee before passing the mics around in a full circle to get settled and oriented.

 Hemi went off to the galley with his clipboard and notes, and the rest of the crew hit the racks to catch up on much-needed sleep.
 The Prospect was left dark and absolutely silent.